MicrosoftDocs/win32/desktop-src/BEvtColProv/control-restorefromtime.md

 ---
-Description: Restore the active configuration of the collector from a backup file, selected by a timestamp. ms.assetid: 3ee4156b-c68f-4c44-b9be-dd86e8f4b340 ms.tgt_platform: multiple
+description: Restore the active configuration of the collector from a backup file, selected by a timestamp. ms.assetid: 3ee4156b-c68f-4c44-b9be-dd86e8f4b340 ms.tgt_platform: multiple
 title: RestoreFromTime method of the Control class